Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 Fury X should theoretically be just a bit faster than the Radeon Vega Frontier Edition in general. (explain)
+Memory BandwidthIn theory, the Radeon R9 Fury X should perform just a bit faster than the Radeon Vega Frontier Edition overall. (explain)

-Texel RateThe Radeon Vega Frontier Edition will be much (about 32%) better at texture filtering than the Radeon R9 Fury X. (explain)
+Texel RateThe Radeon Vega Frontier Edition should be much (more or less 32%) faster with regards to anisotropic filtering than the Radeon R9 Fury X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison